Meet Our Team

 Get to know Almar

 For more than a decade, he has worked with university leadership at several institutions to guide diversity departments and their respective multicultural centers to successful outcomes.
 As a respected authority in the field, he has presented on various diversity topics at numerous conferences and universities as far as Kibi International University (Okayama, Japan).
 He earned his B.S. degree with a double major in Business Management and Human Resource Management; an M.B.A in Organizational Leadership; and a M.A. in Education from The University of Findlay.

 Almar is committed to a lifestyle of service and enjoys regularly volunteering time to the Columbus community.
-He is a Columbus Business First Forty Under 40 honoree, a fellow of the African American Leadership Academy, and graduate of Leadership Columbus.
+He is a Columbus Business First Forty Under 40 honoree, an alumni fellow of the African American Leadership Academy, and graduate of Leadership Columbus.

 In his free time, he enjoys international travel and coaching his son’s little league soccer team.